-Hilarious interview with Amebix from Ooer fanzine #2 back in 1988.
+Hilarious Amebix interview from second issue of Oo-er fanzine back in 1988

 Well, how did it all start, how has it been going, any major incidents?

 Wow that’s a pretty W-I-D-E question.
 We started in 1978 to combat boredom on the dole and because we felt there was a place for thinking man’s rock in the music scene.
 I’m Stig, me and the Baron are the only original members.
 We have a belief and a sort of philosophy that has kept us going, it is expressed in our songs so what ever label we are on it is still on our terms, people who think we are selling out are stupid.
 I’ve been shit on by enough bands since ’77 and I’m not going to do it to other people.
 Our style will always change but our sentiments will always stay the same.
 Major incidents… mmm, our old drummer went insane and got commuted.
 Our old Synth player Jenghiz is awaiting trial for murder.
 I can’t really think of anything Major.
 Nothing really exciting ever happens to us.
 Life is quite dull, really.